XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 To address this, we only fetch updated reward values once every 2400 blocks (approximately once every 10 minutes), and our canonical "proper" reward for a height is the reward rate at previous such fetched height before the l2 height indicated in the block itself.
-For example, when constructing a hypothetical Oxen block with `l2_height = 23456789`, the "true" reward rate used to compute the reward value that gets recorded into a block would be the reward rate for L2 height 23455200 (i.e. the last height before 23456789 divisible by 2400).
+For example, when constructing a hypothetical Equilibria block with `l2_height = 23456789`, the "true" reward rate used to compute the reward value that gets recorded into a block would be the reward rate for L2 height 23455200 (i.e. the last height before 23456789 divisible by 2400).